Egyptian Constitution of 1923

-The Constitution of 1923 was a constitution of Egypt from 1923–1952.
+The Constitution of 1923 was the main constitution of Egypt from 1923–1952.
 It was replaced by the Constitution of 1930 for a 5-year period from October 1930 before being restored in December 1935.
 It adopted the parliamentary representative system based on separation of and cooperation among authorities.
 The Parliament of Egypt was a bicameral system made up of the Senate and the Chamber of Deputies.
+It was suspended following the 1952 Egyptian Revolution.

 History

-After the end of World War I, the Egyptian Revolution broke out in 1919 calling for liberty, independence and democracy.
-This revolution resulted in the 28 February 1922 declaration which recognized Egypt as an independent state (with some reservations) and ended Egypt's status as a British protectorate.
+After World War I, the deputy speaker of the suspended Legislative Assembly Sa'ad Zaghloul asked the High Commissioner in Cairo, Reginald Wingate, permission to visit London to negotiate the political status of post-war Egypt.
+When the British refused, Zaghloul formed a delegation - the Arabic word being Wafd - with other Egyptian nationalists with the hope of securing independence at the Paris Peace Conference.
+In response, the British arrested Zaghloul and four other Wafdists, and deported them to Malta.
+This sparked the 1919 Egyptian Revolution, as the Egyptian masses revolted against the British and in favor of the Wafd.
+This set the stage for negotiations between the Egyptian nationalists and British officials over the status of Egypt.